Jards Macalé

-Jards Anet da Silva (Rio de Janeiro, March 3, 1943), known as Macalé, is a Brazilian composer, singer and actor, known for his influential role in Brazil's tropicália movement in the 1960s.
+Jards Anet da Silva (March 3, 1943 – November 17, 2025), known as Jards Macalé, was a Brazilian composer, singer and actor, known for his influential role in Brazil's tropicália movement in the 1960s.

 Background

 Jards Macalé was born in Rio de Janeiro, in the neighborhood of Tijuca, near Morro da Formiga, surrounded by music: on the hills, the drums; in the neighborhood, Vicente Celestino and Gilda de Abreu.
 At home, foxes, waltzes and folk songs played on the piano by his mother, Dona Ligia (who also sang), and the accordion by his father.
 The family choir had his younger brother, Roberto, and Jards.
 On the radio, Orlando Silva, Marlene, Emilinha Borba.

-As a boy, he moved to Ipanema, where he earned the nickname "Macalé" - who was the worst football player in the Botafogo team at that time.
-As a teenager, he formed his first musical group - the duo "Dois no Balanço"; later came "Conjunto Fantasia de Garoto", which played jazz, seranade and "samba canção".
+As a boy, he moved to Ipanema, where he earned the nickname "Macalé" – who was the worst football player in the Botafogo team at that time.
+As a teenager, he formed his first musical group – the duo "Dois no Balanço"; later came "Conjunto Fantasia de Garoto", which played jazz, seranade and "samba canção".

 He studied piano and orchestration with Guerra Peixe, cello with Peter Dauelsberg, guitar with Turibio Santos and Jodacil Damasceno, and musical analysis with Esther Scliar.

 His professional career began in 1965 as a guitarist in "Grupo Opinião".
 He was musical director of the first performances of Maria Bethania.
 He had compositions recorded by Elizete Cardoso and Nara Leão, among others.
 With Gal Costa, Paulinho da Viola and his composition partner José Carlos Capinam, he created the Tropicarte Agency, to manage their shows.

-In 1969, he participated in the 4th International Song Festival presenting Gotham City song, and released their first album, "Dead Only".
-He worked with Gal Costa in Le-Gal disk and show My name is Gal.
+In 1969, he participated in the 4th International Song Festival presenting the song "Gotham City", and released his first album, Só Morto.
+He worked with Gal Costa in her record Le-Gal and the show Meu Nome é Gal.
 In 1971 he went to London, invited by Caetano Veloso, with whom he performed and recorded.
 In the same year, back to Brazil, and released their first LP, Jards Macalé.
-In 1974, he released the album Learning to Swim.
+In 1974, he released the album Aprender a Nadar.